-- the neighbouring room is served by other windows which wouldn't be - limited outlook and light available to - existing boundary treatments - the neighbouring property is built on higher land than the extension; - scale with a roof design which limits the impact upon the neighbouring
+- the neighbouring room is served by other windows which wouldn't be affected by the new dwelling; - the affected window currently has limited outlook and light available to it: - existing boundary treatments already affect the light and outlook to the neighbouring window; - the neighbouring property is built on higher land than the extension; - the new dwelling is of single storey scale with a roof design which limits the impact upon the neighbouring window. - the window affected is at f{rst} f{bor} level.